 Snickerdoodles are one of the most delicious cookies out there.

-Cinnamon & sugar is always a crowd-pleaser, but the unique flavor of a snickerdoodle really takes them over the top.
+Cinnamon & sugar is always a crowd-pleaser, but the unique flavor of a Snickerdoodle takes them over the top.

-We’re taking that classic cookie, but giving it a healthy spin to create a version that has only 55 calories with 4g of protein!
+We’re taking that classic cookie, but giving it a healthy spin to create a version that has only 95 calories with 5g of protein.
+Not to mention only 1 gram of net carbs, too!

 What makes Snickerdoodle cookies unique?